margaretmf/margaretmf.github.io/teaching.md

 ### Interesting Sentences or Paragraphs ##
 * "The lovely huse by the seaside had to be sold immediately, and the little boy, carrying nothing but a small suitcase containing a pair of pajamas and a toothbrush, was sent away to live with his two aunts." (p.
 2, "James and the Giant Peach")

+* "Their names were AUnt Sponge and Aunt Spiker, and I am sorry to say that they were both really horrible people.
+They were selfish and lazy and cruel, and right from the beginning they started beating poor James for almost no reason at all.
+They never called him by his real name, but always referred to him as 'you disgusting little beast' or 'you filthy nuisance' or 'you miserable creature,' and they certainly never gave him any toys to play with or any picture books to look at.
+His room was as bare as a prison cell." (p.
+2, "James and the Giant Peach")

+* "They lived - Aunt Sponge, Aunt Spiker, and now James as well - in a queer ramshackle house on the top of a high hill in the south of England." (p.
+2, "James and the Giant Peach")

 * "The garden, which covered the whole of the top of the hill, was large and desolate, and the only tree in the entire place (apart from a clumb of dirty old laurel bushes at the farend) was an ancient peach tree that never gave any peaches.
 There was no swing, no seesaw, no sand pit, and no other children were ever invited to come up the hll to play with poor James.
 There wasn't so much as a dog or a cat around to keep him company.
 And as time went on, he became sadder and sadder, and more and more lonely, and he used to spend hours every day standing at the bottom of the garden, gazing wistfully at the lovely but forbideen world of woods and fields and ocean that was spread out below him like a magic carpet." (p.
 4, "James and the Giant Peach")